maasg/languagedetector/README.md

-# languagedetector
+# language detector
 This repo contains an Apache Spark application that can detect the language of a text, sentence by sentence.
-See also [its companion repo](https://github.com/tolomaus/languagedetector.git) which contains a Play application that allows to detect the language of a text that is entered by the user.
+See also [its companion repo](https://github.com/tolomaus/languagedetector_ui.git) which contains a Play application that allows to detect the language of a text that is entered by the user.

 ## quick start
 ### installation and configuration